 Runners feel the effects of exercise differently.
 Some people may maintain dry feet when running, others will sweat and develop fungal problems like athlete’s foot.

 Keeping your feet dry is not easy.
-Each foot can produce roughly four ounces of moisture a day from the 125,000 sweat glands.
-Therefore it is important to have lightweight, moisture-wicking socks.
+Each food can produce roughly four ounces of moisture a day from the 125,000 sweat glands.
+Therefore, it is important to have lightweight, moisture-wicking socks.

 People reward themselves with a massage to relax and refresh their body, but few choose to treat their feet.

 Runners should visit a spa hotel or a specialist to soothe their muscles and any potential injuries.